-When making the move to contracting, most are likely to find out through research that becoming a contractor does come with a lot of benefits, that a permanent employee wouldn’t receive.
+When making the move to contracting, most are likely to find out through research that becoming a contractor comes with a lot of benefits that a permanent employee wouldn’t receive.

 This is the basis of why contracts are created between contractor and client; in order to have clear boundaries and expectations from each party.
 Both agree to its terms and conditions before work is to be started.

 When agreeing upon a contract, even if it’s one written by yourself, make sure that you have checked and amended any changes that you need to before you sign the contract and send it to the agency or client.

 Once sent, ensure that the contract is signed by both parties, making clear your start and end date before commencing any work.

 Ensuring that your contract has undergone an IR35 review and been signed by both yourself and the client, you are safeguarding yourself in the case where a client may cancel a contract.
 However, if they do cancel a contract for any reason, here’s a guide of what actions you can take.

 What steps to take if a client wants to cancel your contract

 Due to the nature of contracting, you’re entitled to an array of benefits such as being your own boss and deciding when, where and how you work.
 Having a notice period is not one of these benefits – unless you and the client have specifically agreed to the inclusion of a notice right within the contract.
 If you have chosen to find your contract through a recruitment agency, then they can help with drafting up a contract and making sure that a notice period is included.